mrychlik/worldly-ocr/LogisticRegressionApp/README.md

 installer.
 It comes without the MATLAB redistributable runtime, which is currently a 2GB download.
 However, the installer will download the necessary files as part of the installation process.

+## What if I have MATLAB and do not want to install a standalone app?

+If you have MATLAB running, you can run the application within MATLAB.
+You only need to download the file:

+.MNISTDigitLearner.mlappinstall

+Within matlab GUI, you can go to the "APPS" tab, and click on the icon "Install App".
+Then select the above file, and install.
+Upon completion, the application with a name "MNISTDigitLearner" can be run by selecting it from the "APPS" dropdown menu.